 That was when, as a profile that appeared in The San Francisco Chronicle in 2002 put it, “every enlightened suburban split-level home had its share of Rod McKuen.”
 “His mellow poetry was on the end table (Listen to the Warm), his lovestruck music and spoken-word recordings were on the hi-fi and his kindly face was on the set, on The Tonight Show and Dinah Shore’s variety hour.”
 (In our house, it was The Sea, one of his collaborations with Anita Kerr.)
 In Frank Sinatra’s long career, Rod McKuen was the only songwriter he ever devoted an entire album to.
 Guys bought his books to show their girlfriends how sensitive they were and women bought them for their boyfriends to show them what sensitive was.
 “The cult of Rod McKuen grows by leaps and bounds,” proclaimed a 1967 profile in the Fort Worth Star-Telegram.

 The same year, The Chicago Tribune’s entertainment editor gushed, “Rod McKuen is great, great, absolutely great!
-His is a poet, and he sings and reads practically nothing but his own songs and poems.
+He is a poet, and he sings and reads practically nothing but his own songs and poems.
 Doesn’t sound like a night club act?
 Well, he doesn’t just read and sing them — he lives them and makes you breathe and feel them.
 He drags you through the gamut of emotions, putting a lump in your throat one minute and making you chortle the next.”1

 Bear in mind: this was a guy who wrote poetry and then read it in a quiet, gravelly voice (he used to joke that “It sounds like I gargle with Dutch Cleanser” and rock critic Greil Marcus once said it had “the force of a squirrel’s”) over a soft musical accompaniment.
 That was it.
 He didn’t dance and you couldn’t dance to him.
 He didn’t act, or at least hadn’t acted since his last B-movie in early 1960s.
 He didn’t tell jokes, or at least not many and not well enough.
 He wasn’t a sex symbol: although there were plenty of women (and undoubtedly some men) who fell in love with him, he made it clear he was a loner.
 And yet, he’s the only poet with a star on the Hollywood Walk of Fame.
 And yet, as late as 1974, he was being billed as “the greatest entertainer in the world!”2